Infantry Weapons

 Carrier Vehicles

-The M40 was widely adapted to light vehicles and other mobile mounts; the Al-Jawad page documents one such protected carrier configuration.
+The M40 was widely adapted to vehicle and ground mounts; the Al-Jawad page documents one protected turret configuration.

 CarrierCarrier typeCarriage evidence